My Hair Routine

-I color my hair with Robert Craig color every 6-8 weeks.
-It’s the most gentle home hair color I’ve ever used, and I’ve used them all.
-I use 2 parts clear to 1 part Coppery Golden Blonde and leave it in for about an hour.
+I color my hair with Ion Color Brilliance color every 6-8 weeks.
+I've used many brands over the years and I prefer this one to get a nice, vibrant red that doesn't fade.
+I use2 parts Light Copper Blonde and 1 part Intense Red.
 (My natural color was a strawberry blonde so this just takes it all the way to red.)
 A few times a week I put in a dime sized puddle of Oil Blend For Softer Hair and leave it in overnight and once a week I use my Deep Conditioning Treatment to provide extra moisture.
 I get little trims every 3-4 months to take care of any dead ends and re-shape it.
-If I don’t, my hair turns triangular pretty fast.
-I’m still growing it out from a big chop I did for Locks Of Love in July of 2008.
-(It was about chin length at that time) It’s grown back, clearly, but I always just want it longer. :)
+If I don’t, my hair turns triangular pretty fast. :)

 Ok, now for my daily routine.

-I wash it every 3 days with either Gentle Lather Shampoo or Hair Cleansing Cream.
+I wash it every 2-3 days with either Gentle Lather Shampoo or Hair Cleansing Cream.
+The regular coloring dries it out, so I gravitate towards Hair Cleansing Cream for the week or two after coloring and bounce between the two of them the rest of the time.
 To wash, I take a puddle of whichever cleanser I’m using, rub my hands together and smooth it over my hair like I’m putting it in a ponytail.
 I then massage my scalp all over to produce a lather, and finger comb that lather through the length of my hair.
 This gets it clean without causing tangles.